sinedied/talks/ai-for-dev/ai-for-dev.md

 --

 #### Statistical bias
-- LLMs may reflect the biases of the training data
+- LLMs may reflect the biases of the training data (and context) ???
-???
 - Humans do both logical and stereotypical reasoning, LLMs do not have logic ???